-The Council also maintain one or more 7-day notice accounts with other banks.
+The Council also maintain one or more on-call, and notice accounts up to 90 days with other banks.
 These accounts are used for reserve cash balances which may be required without notice.
 Such instant access is possible, but would lead to some loss of interest commensurate with the notice period waived.